marocss/develop-in-swift-tutorials/docs/appdesign.md

 ![app-design-cycle](./assets/app-design--design-cycle.png)

-[Discovery](#discovery---ask-questions): talk to people to understand the problem.
+[**Discovery**](#discovery---ask-questions): talk to people to understand the problem.
 Ideas based on user feedback.
 Organize features into simple sketches.
-**Prototypes**: simple, testable versions.
+[**Prototypes**](#prototypes---build-an-interactive-prototype): simple, testable versions.
 Often with no code.
 Interactive screens (more complex than sketches, less than full app).
 Used to explore different approaches.
-**Validation**: test with users to validate work and check if solves the problem.
+[**Validation**](#testing-and-validation---test-your-app): test with users to validate work and check if solves the problem.
 Observe interaction with the product, interpret the results to determine features that need rework.
 **Iteration**: Take insights and refine ideas and prototypes.

 ---